Configure Build Environment for Torizon Containers

 $ docker run --rm -it --privileged torizon/binfmt

-Warning: This operation will run a privileged container, this will run for the time required to enable Arm emulation using binfmt.
+This operation will run a privileged container, it will run for the time required to enable Arm emulation using binfmt.
 It should be a safe operation.

 This command will install and register the interpreters that will know how to run the